ocean-tracking-network/node-manager-training/_episodes/08_tag_metadata.md

 Then, please email a copy of this file to the researcher who submitted it, so they can use the "cleaned" version in the future.

-Finally, the Issue can be passed off to an OTN-analyst for final verification in the database.
+Finally, the Ticket can be passed off to an OTN-analyst for final verification in the database.

 {% include links.md %}